Discover YSJ

 Geography

 Geography is all around us, part of how we live and make sense of our lives.
-During your time with us, you will have the opportunity to explore some core geographical themes such as space, place and environment in the context of living, working and studying in the everyday surroundings of the city.
+During your time with us, you will have the opportunity to explore core geographical themes such as space, place and environment in the context of living, working and studying in the everyday surroundings of the city.

 This could include, for example:

-• Considering how we manage the relationship between cities and river processes and ecologies;.
+- Considering how we manage the relationship between cities and river processes and ecologies;

-• Looking at the politics of cultural identity in public spaces.
+- Examining the politics of cultural identity in public spaces.

 Health